 I love that this series focuses on books, and the main character, Brooklyn, is a bookbinder and interested in books both professionally and personally.
 A great series for book lovers who enjoy cozy reads.
 Likable characters, fun plot, and entertaining setting.
 Light and charming.

-I received a free eARC of this book from Penguin’s First to Read program in exchange for an honest review.
+I received a digital copy of this book from Penguin’s First to Read program in exchange for an honest review.